 Squinting: Dogs tend to squint when they are tired, or when the sun hits their face.
 If squinting comes together with redness and odd discharge, it can be a sign of infection.

-Causes of irritation
+Causes of eye irritation

-Dog’s eyes can become irritated very easily.
+Dogs’ eyes can become irritated very easily.
 This discomfort can have multiple causes, such as different sources of allergies (grass, flowers, pollen, dust, and air allergens), infections (like conjunctivitis, keratitis, distemper, bacteria, Lyme disease, or an infection of the cornea), eye disease (glaucoma, and tear duct problems, among others).
 Besides, any kind of head or face trauma can cause a dog’s eyes to turn red and watery.

 Even though dog infections are hardly passed on to other people, they can be transmitted to other dogs.
 So make sure to wash your hands before and after touching your dog’s eyes.

-Home remedies to make it better
+Home remedies to make dogs’ eye infections better

 - Teabag: Prepare a cup of Chamomile tea, let it cool, and then gently apply the bag to the infected eye.
-A tea bag can clean the area while providing a calming effect.
+A tea bag can clean the area while providing a calming soothing effect.

 - Saline solution: Similar to the one we use, a saline solution can help hydrate and provide relief to your dog’s irritated dry eyes.
+It will help alleviate the pain and redness.